TI-Planet/ShoutBot/README.md

 In `config.json` you will find every common settings that are not private.

-In `.env` you will find settings that are private such as your Discord bot token, your wehbook id and token, or your TI-Planet account.
+In `config_override.json` you will find settings that are private such as your Discord bot token, your wehbook id and token, or your TI-Planet account.
+In this file you can overrite every setting you fin in config.json

 ### Usage